4 Fascinating Places To See In Milan

 - It is the location of ‘The Last Supper’, da Vinci’s most famous work, housed at the convent of Santa Maria delle Grazie.

-I’m disappointed that I didn’t have more time to enjoy this fabulous Italian city.
+I’m disappointed that I didn’t have more time to explore this fabulous Italian city.

 I hope you’ve enjoyed reading about these four fascinating historical places in Milan.
-Leave me a comment below if you please.
+Leave me a comment below if you wish.

 Be sure to check out Lake Como in Italy, which is about 90 minutes drive from Milan.